pauliusbaltrusis/pauliusbaltrusis.github.io/Mds/PCR-method-library/Isothermal amplification methods/SuperRCA.md

+---
+layout: default
+title: SuperRCA
+parent: Isothermal Amplification Methods
+has_children: true
+nav_order: 4
+---

 # SuperRCA

-Owner: Paulius Baltrušis

 SuperRCA (Super Rolling Circle Amplification) is an advanced variation of the rolling circle amplification (RCA) technique, designed for ultra-sensitive and specific molecular detection.
-This method was first described by [Chen et al., 2022]([https://www.nature.com/articles/s41467-022-31397-y](https://www.nature.com/articles/s41467-022-31397-y)) and has demonstrated capability in detecting single-nucleotide variants (SNVs), even in the presence of a 100,000-fold excess of normal/wild-type (wt) DNA.
+This method was first described by [Chen et al., 2022](<https://www.nature.com/articles/s41467-022-31397-y>) and has demonstrated capability in detecting single-nucleotide variants (SNVs), even in the presence of a 100,000-fold excess of normal/wild-type (wt) DNA.

 SuperRCA is carried out in six relatively simple but distinct steps: